GSM 03.38: UCS-2 Encoding

 This encoding allows use of a greater range of characters and languages.
 UCS-2 can represent the most commonly used Latin and eastern characters at the cost of a greater space expense.
 Strictly speaking, UCS-2 is limited to characters in the Basic Multilingual Plane.
 However, since modern programming environments do not provide encoders or decoders for UCS-2, some cell phones (e.g. iPhones) use UTF-16 instead of UCS-2.
 This works, because for characters in the Basic Multilingual Plane (including full alphabets of most modern human languages) UCS-2 and UTF-16 encodings are identical.
 To encode characters outside of the BMP (unreachable in plain UCS-2), such as Emoji, UTF-16 uses surrogate pairs, which when decoded with UCS-2 would appear as two valid but unmapped code points.

 A single SMS GSM message using this encoding can have at most 70 characters (140 octets).

 Note that on many GSM cell phones, there's no specific preselection of the UCS-2 encoding.
 The default is to use the 7-bit encoding described above, until one enters a character that is not present in the GSM 7-bit table (for example the lowercase 'a' with acute: 'á').
 In that case, the whole message gets reencoded using the UCS-2 encoding, and the maximum length of the message sent in a single SMS is immediately reduced to 70 characters, instead of 160.
 Others vary based on the choice and configuration of SMS application, and the length of the message.

-To avoid unexpected costs for senders that have a subscription for a limited pack of sent SMS, applications should display the number of character used and the maximum number of characters in the composed SMS.
+To avoid unexpected costs for senders that have a subscription for a limited pack of sent SMS, applications should display the number of characters used and the maximum number of characters in the composed SMS.
 When a message exceeds this maximum, the message will be sent as multiple successive SMS containing parts of the message (each one containing a sequence number, which also uses a few leading characters in each part); these parts are intended to be reassembled later by the recipient.

 Some applications alert the user when a message will require splitting, or even send a longer message as a multimedia message (MMS).